Argobba language

-Argobba is an Ethiopian Semitic language spoken in an area north-east of Addis Ababa by the Argobba people.
-It belongs to the South Ethiopic languages subgroup along with Amharic and the Gurage languages.
+Argobba is an Ethiopian Semitic language spoken in several districts of Afar, Amhara, and Oromia regions of Ethiopia by the Argobba people.
+It belongs to the South Ethiopic languages subgroup, and is closely related to Amharic.

 Writing in the mid-1960s, Edward Ullendorff noted that it "is disappearing rapidly in favour of Amharic, and only a few hundred elderly people are still able to speak it."
 Today, many Argobba in the Harari Region are shifting to the Oromo language.
+Those in the Ankober district speak the Amharic language.